alexqxu/cellular-automata-simulator/README.md

 Extra credit:
 * Implemented more features than the minimum required
 * Work-in-progress of ImageReader, which uses an image to initialize the grid.
+There are small bugs that need to be fixed before this can be functional, which is planned if there is more time.

 ### Impressions
 * Cellular Autonoma is really interesting and mesmerising once you get the really nifty simulations running.